Approximate Message Passing for Quantum State Tomography: Approximate Message Passing

 \section{Approximate Message Passing}

 AMP~\cite{DMM2009, bayati_dynamics_2011, feng_unifying_2022} refers to a class of iterative algorithms that solve linear inverse problems.
-This section lays out the details of our approach to quantum state tomography using AMP.
-Because our presentation is somewhat involved, we begin with an overview.
-The details appear later, once the big picture has been laid out.
+This section lays out the details of our approach to QST using AMP.
+Because our presentation is somewhat involved, we begin with an overview in Section~\ref{subsec:amp-overview}.
+The details appear in Sections \ref{subsec:initial_AMP} and \ref{subsec:AMP_QST}, once the big picture has been laid out.